What is a contractor mortgage?

 CIS contractor mortgages

-If you work in construction under the Construction Industry Scheme (CIS), your income is paid with tax deducted at source by your main contractor.
-This creates a unique situation for mortgage applications because your gross and net income figures differ from standard self-employment.
+If you work in construction under the Construction Industry Scheme (CIS), your main contractor deducts tax at source before paying you.
+That puts your mortgage application in an unusual spot, because your gross and net income figures don’t line up the way they do for other self-employed people.

-Some lenders understand CIS income well and will use your gross contract income for affordability.
-Others may only consider your net (after CIS deductions) figure, which is significantly lower.
-A broker with CIS experience knows which lenders to approach.
+Some lenders know CIS income well and will use your gross contract income for affordability.
+Others count only the net figure, after CIS deductions, which comes out a lot lower.
+A broker who has handled CIS cases knows which lenders to go to.

-Keep your CIS payment and deduction statements (CIS vouchers).
-Some lenders accept these as income evidence, potentially allowing you to apply without waiting for your SA302.
+Hold on to your CIS payment and deduction statements (the CIS vouchers).
+Some lenders take these as income evidence, which can let you apply without waiting for your SA302.

 How does IR35 affect your mortgage application?

-If your contract is inside IR35, you’re taxed as an employee through PAYE.
-Some lenders will treat inside-IR35 contractors as employed, which can simplify the application.
-If you’re outside IR35, you’re assessed as self-employed with the income methods described above.
+Inside IR35, you’re taxed as an employee through PAYE, and some lenders will treat you as employed, which can make the application simpler.
+Outside IR35, you’re assessed as self-employed using the income methods above.

 Contract length and renewal requirements

-Lenders that use day rate assessment typically want to see a current contract with a reasonable amount of time remaining — usually at least 3–6 months.
+Lenders that assess on your day rate usually want a current contract with a fair bit of time left to run, normally at least 3–6 months.

 What lenders want to see